Avashist1998/notes/projects/home_projects/backyard_cooking_table.md

 - Joints
     - $3 - dowels
     - $10 - screws
+- Top Pannels found in the house
+- Stain and Sander was found in the house

-- $55 coffee to no awale
+- $55 coffee table to no awale